jtauber/wrk-reader/notes.md

 The first four-bytes seem to be a little-endian double word indicating the time offset.
 The fifth byte is always `90` which likely corresponds to the MIDI command for `NOTE ON`.
-What follows is likey the pitch value, velocity and duration of the note.
+What follows is likely the pitch value, velocity and duration of the note.